RPi-Distro/pi-gen/README.md

    really usable yet in a traditional sense yet.
 Still, if you want minimal, this is minimal and the rest you could reasonably do yourself as sysadmin.

- - **Stage 2** - lite system.
-This stage produces the Raspbian-Lite image.
+ - **Stage 2** - basic system.
 It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.
+It also does most of the configuration for a read-only filesystem.

-   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.
+   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and OpenJDK packages as well as the `build-essential` package.
+They are lumped right in with more essential packages presently, though they need not be with pi-gen.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.
+ - **Stage 3** - OpenCV and WPILib system.
+Here's where you get the full WPILib libraries for both Java and C++, as well as the required OpenCV dependencies.
+The RobotPy NetworkTables and CameraServer libraries are also built and installed here.

- - **Stage 4** - Raspbian system meant to fit on a 4GB card.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.
+ - **Stage 4** - The official FRCVision image.
+Adds multi camera builtin application and services, the FRCVision web dashboard, and example vision programs.
+This is the stage that builds and installs all of the things that make FRCVision friendly to new users.

- - **Stage 5** - The official Raspbian Desktop image.
-Right now only adds Mathematica.

 ### Stage specification